Brick Court Chambers

 Before coming to the bar, Joanna taught Public Law at London School of Economics.
 She has particular experience in human rights litigation both in domestic proceedings and at the ECtHR.

-Her recent experience includes:
+Recent experience includes:

 • Acting for various sanctioned persons and companies challenging their designation under UK and European sanctions laws and regulations (as a pupil, assisting Malcolm Birdling on teams led by Maya Lester KC), including SAMLA challenges brought pursuant to the Russian, Syria, and Belarussian sanctions regulations.

-Joanna also spent a year working in refugee and asylum law, including six months on a designated hot spot processing island in Greece, and six months at the UN Refugee Agency in London.
+Prior to coming to the bar, Joanna also spent a year working in refugee and asylum law, including six months on a designated hot spot processing island in Greece, and six months at the UN Refugee Agency in London.

 • INTERNATIONAL/EU M

-• Acting for a Defendant seeking to discharge of a WWFO and challenge orders to serve out and for alternative service in the context of large-scale group litigation (on secondment with Enyo Law).
+• Acting for a defendant seeking to discharge of a WWFO and challenge orders to serve out and for alternative service in the context of large-scale group litigation (on secondment with Enyo Law).

-• Acting for a Defendant resisting a WWFO application (with notice).
+• Acting for a defendant resisting a WWFO application (with notice).
 The application raised a novel question regarding the tribunal’s alleged jurisdiction to grant the relief sought (LCIA Arbitration, London seat) (as a pupil, assisting Richard Blakeley KC).

 • Advising in respect of an English jurisdiction and choice of law clause in the context of threatened foreign proceedings (as a pupil, assisting Richard Blakeley KC).